ConfederacyOfGaia/Gaia/players-guide.md

 #### Vella

 The Vella live in the Thundersnow Tundra, in the northern reaches of Enda.
-There are several distinct tribes, each of which is established in their own massive city.
+There are several distinct tribes, each of which is established in their own territory.
 Their daily lives revolve around the herds that they hunt, and they do not build cities.
 They mostly keep to themselves, and most Zephyrans have never met a Vellan.

 ***Languages.*** Vellan, elvish.